Cartaya: Demography

-Politics and Public Administration
+Politics and government

-Local Administration
+Local administration

 The municipality is run by a council whose members are elected every four years by universal suffrage.
 The electorate is made up of all Spanish and EU citizens aged 18 or over who are registered residents of the municipality.

 In accordance with the Law of the General Electoral Regime, which establishes the number of councilors on the basis of the population of the municipality, Cartaya has 17 Municipal Councilors.
 In the 2007 Municipal Elections, Juan Antonio Millán Jaldón was re-elected mayor.
 The rest of the council was made up as follows: